EVERYDAY LIFE IN BRITAIN IN THE 1950s

-Meanwhile in 1957 the Homicide Act abolished hanging for certain kinds of murder.
+There was growing opposition to the death penalty.
+In 1957 the Homicide Act abolished hanging for certain kinds of murder.
 It was still allowed for murder during a theft, by shooting or explosion and for the murder of a police officer or prison officer while on duty.
 A person who was convicted of more than one murder could also be hanged.
-The death penalty for murder was abolished for an experimental period of 5 years in 1965.
-It was abolished permanently in 1969.
-However, in schools teachers were still allowed to hit children.

 Life in Britain in the Second World War